 All employee compensation is subject to tax unless the tax code specifically excludes it.
 That's the case for certain employer-provided benefits.

 But it does cost Uncle Sam.
-Through 2015, employer-provided health care benefits will keep the U.S. Treasury from getting its hands on $725 billion.
+Through 2017, employer-provided health care benefits will keep the U.S. Treasury from getting its hands on some $760 billion.